 If you're not happy with how you've done in a particular unit, there are opportunities to improve your performance.
 Speak to your trainer or teacher about it.
 If you are still not satisfied, your teacher can advise you about appealing.

 BTECs or OCR Nationals can lead to a job or further study.

-You could also use a level 3 qualification as a route into higher education, such as taking an Higher National Certificate (HNC) or Higher National Diploma (HND).
+You could also use a level 3 qualification as a route into higher education, such as taking a Higher National Certificate (HNC) or Higher National Diploma (HND).

-You can also get advice from your school, FE college, employer or careers adviser.
+You can get further advice from your school, FE college, employer or the Careers Service.